 Why is email policy important to your business?

-Although it has been nearly a year since the Christie lawyers’ recommendation to ban use of personal e-mails for official business, the state still has not changed its written “electronic mail/messaging” policies on the use of such email accounts – which do not address the issue.
+Although it has been a while since the Christie lawyers’ recommendation to ban use of personal e-mails for official business, the state still has not changed its written “electronic mail/messaging” policies on the use of such email accounts – which do not address the issue.
 Similar to the Clinton situation, state employees are determining themselves what records are maintained and made public.
 The current policy only warns that accessing personal e-mail accounts from state computers can result in the downloading of computer viruses.

 Gibson, Dunn & Crutcher, the law firm hired by Christie to investigate the controversial George Washington Bridge lane closures, indicated employees using private e-mail “presents a host of legal and practical challenges”.

 Since that time, New Jersey governor’s office employees have been counseled regarding responsibilities associated with conducting state business on state-issued e-mail accounts (with limited exceptions).
 However, written policies have still not been documented.
 The state Office of Information Technology staff maintains governor’s office employee e-mails and conducts searches of user accounts for legal compliance.

 Businesses in the private sector remain at risk, as well, due to inadequate e-mail monitoring, management, and policies.